cloro

 The #1 spot is a moving target

-Across the cohort, the top organic result changed on 31.7% of consecutive days — 1,826 changes over 5,755 day-pairs.
+Across the cohort, the top organic result changed on 31.7% of consecutive days: 1,826 changes over 5,755 day-pairs.
 Roughly one day in three, the result sitting at position #1 for a tracked keyword is not the one that was there yesterday.
+A position from last week's check has had a one-in-three chance of turning over every night since.

 Cohort average31.7%Most volatile keyword93.0%